bottama/Deribit-Option-Data/ubuntu-server-setup.md

 * Installs Python modules;
 * Adds a Python script;
 * Setups a cron job to run a python script;
+* Convert SQLite tables into .csv files and then zipped the files;
+* Initiazlize the database at the end of each day;
 * Adds `.log` file for traceback.

 # Installation